azizazlan/muslim-prayer-times/README.md

 - This app would not be possible without [prayertiming](https://github.com/sh4hids/prayertiming) by Shahidul Islam Majumder.
 - The daily verse from Qur'an is only possible using endpoint from api.alquran.cloud
 - The daily hadith is from www.hadithapi.com
+- The daily dua from Qur'an is from https://myislam.org/40-rabbana-dua-best-quranic-dua/
 - The adhan mp3 is from https://islamdownload.net/125594-download-adzan-mekkah-mp3.html